 Louisiana State Board of Medical Examiners

-LSMS executive staff members attended the April 11, May 9, and June 13 meetings of the Louisiana State Board of Medical Examiners on behalf of LSMS members and provided the LSMS Board of Governors with detailed summaries of the items discussed and actions taken during the public portion of each meeting.
-The LSMS was the only physician/medical organization to attend these meetings as a guest.
+LSMS executive staff members attended the July 18 meeting of the LSBME but were unable to attend the August 15 meeting do to the historic flooding around the Greater Baton Rouge area.
+The September 19 meeting was canceled do to a lack of a quorum.
+Eric Torres, Executive Director of the Louisiana State Board of Medical Examiners, attended the September meeting of the LSMS Board of Governors and provided a detailed summary of the items discussed and actions taken during the public portion of each meeting.
+The LSMS is the only physician/medical organization to attend these meetings on a regular basis.

 Louisiana Patients Compensation Fund Oversight Board

 LSMS executive staff members attended the July 14, August 4, and September 1 meetings of the Louisiana Patients Compensation Fund Oversight Board on behalf of LSMS members and provided the LSMS Board of Governors with a summary report on the items discussed and actions taken during the public portion of the meeting.
 The only other guests to attend these meetings, in addition to the LSMS, were LAMMICO and the Louisiana Dental Association.
 At its July meeting, the PCF Board approved lowering and/or maintaining current surcharge rates for 2017.
 The new rates for 2017 are as follows:

 Physicians Class 7 (Surgery – Cardiology, OBGYN, Head & Neck) – 3.6% decrease

 Physicians Class 4 & 6 (Surgery – General, Orthopedic, Thoracic, Traumatic, Vascular) – rate remain the same as 2016/no change

 Physicians Class 1, 1A, 2, 2A, 3, 5, 8 (All other specialties) – 1.1% decrease